dbrownidau/constitution/WIP-Constitution.md

 7.2.1.
 Notified and given reason for their expulsion.

 7.2.2.
-Given oppurtunity to appeal against the decision using the dissent provision.
+Given opportunity to appeal against the decision using the dissent provision.

 7.3.
 Deceases